 Here’s how this training game works: Have your pup sit and stay, then find a sneaky hiding spot inside your house or out in the yard.

-Once you’re hidden, call out your dog’s name and encourage them to find you.
-When they do, shower them with praise and treats.
+Once you’re hidden, call your dog’s name and encourage them to find you.
+When they do, praise them and give them a high-value treat.

 Now, let’s talk about treat-dispensing toys: